-We will use the following notations: $\mathbb{H}$ - a risk-neutral measure corresponding to $q$ and $1-q$, $q=\frac{R-D}{U-D}$ - risk neutral probability of up move on a binomial tree, $U$ and $D$ - parameters of the binomial tree model (dependent on $n$ and $\tau=S(T)$), $R=(1+r)^{1/n}$.
-Let us focus on the European option with the payoff function $f(Z(T))$ (where $Z(T)$ is the stock price at time $T$) in the subordinated CRR and subordinated B-S model.
-Then, we have \begin{theorem} Let us assume that there exists a constant $c>0$ such that for $x\in\mathbb{R}$ the payoff function $f(x)$ follows
+Let us focus on the European option with the payoff function $f(Z(T))$ (where $Z(T)$ is the price of the stock at time $T$) in the subordinated CRR and subordinated B-S model.
+Then, we have \begin{Theorem} Let us assume that there exists a constant $c>0$ such that for $x\in\mathbb{R}$ the payoff function $f(x)$ follows: